bharadwaj-raju/TextSuggest/README.md

 ## Options

-Also documented in the manual page: `man textsuggest` and `--help`.

-- `-h`, `--help`: Print out a help message.
+    $ textsuggest --help
+	usage: TextSuggest.py [-h] [--word WORD [WORD ...]] [--all-words] [--font FONT [FONT ...]] [--no-history]
+                      [--exit-if-no-words-found]
+                      [--language languages [languages ...]]
+                      [--auto-selection [beginning|middle|end]]
+                      [--custom-words-only] [--no-processing]
+                      [--rofi-options options for rofi] [--log LOG_FILE] [-v]

+	TextSuggest — X11 utility to autocomplete words in the GUI

+	optional arguments:
+	-h, --help            show this help message and exit --word WORD [WORD ...]
-- `--word word ...`: Specify word to give suggestions for.
-If not specified, taken from X11 selection.
-Ignored if `--all-words`.
+							Specify word to give suggestions for.
+Default: taken from X11 clipboard.
+Ignored if --no-selection.

-- `--all-words`: Give *all* the suggestions.
-Then you can search through them etc.
+	--all-words, --no-selection
+							Give all words as suggestions, which you can then filter.

+	--font FONT [FONT ...]
-- `--font font`: Specify font to use for Rofi.
-Format: FontName (Weight) (Size).
-Default: Varies based on language.
+							Specify font for Rofi.
+Format: FontName Weight Size.

-- `--no-history`: Disable the storage of frequently-used words in `~/.config/textsuggest/history.txt`
+	--no-history          Disable the frequently-used words history (stored in ~/.config/textsuggest/history.txt)

-- `--language languages ...`: Specify language to use.
-Appropriate language will be detected if not specified.
-If detection fails too, English will be used.
+	--exit-if-no-words-found
+							Exit if no words are found (instead of restarting in --no-selection mode)

+	--language languages [languages ...]
+							Manually set language(s), in case script fails to auto-detect from keyboard layout.

+	--auto-selection [beginning|middle|end]
-- `--auto-selection [beginning|middle|end]`: Auto-select word under cursor and suggest.
-See [Auto-selection](#auto-selection).
+							Automatically select word under cursor and suggest.
+Ignored if --no-selection.

+	--custom-words-only   Use custom words only.

-- `--no-processing`: Disable use of [processors](#extensions)
+	--no-processing       Disable using of any processors.

+	--rofi-options options for rofi
-- `--rofi-options options ...`: Specify additional options for Rofi.
+							Specify additonal options to pass to Rofi.

-- `--exit-if-no-words-found`: Exit if no words are found (`ERR_NOWORDS`, return code 1) instead of restarting in `--all-words` mode (`WARN_NOWORDS`)
+	--log LOG_FILE        Log all output to a file.
+Useful when debugging.

-- `-v`, `--version`: Print out version and license information.
+	-v, --version         Print version and license information.

+	See also: Offline documentation at /usr/share/doc/textsuggest/README

 ## Expansions